piquiblanco/dog-breed-classifier/README.md

 [image1]: ./images/sample_dog_output.png "Sample Output"

-## Problem Introduction
+## Problem overview
 This project is concerned with predicting dog breed from images of dogs.
 The prediction is made by way of convolutional neural networks (CNN).
-These predictions can also be extended to photos of humans, which allows us to see what dog breeds the humans resemble
+These predictions can also be extended to photos of humans, which allows us to see what dog breeds the humans resemble.
+The CNN predicting dog breeds achieved accuracy of over 80%.
+Part of the project is a Flask app, allowing user to upload their own images and run them through the model.

-## Strategy to solve the problem
+## Problem statement and strategy to solve the problem
+Predicting data from images is a computationally demanding task and a neural network had to be trained to achieve that.
 To predict the breed we are using a convolutional neural network with transfer learning and features extracted from a pre-trained Resnet50 model.
 This allowed us to get a good performance from a relatively small sample and a simple architecture.

 ## Metrics
 The success of the dog breed predictor is measured with accuracy.
 Other parts of this project are the human detector and the dog detector, which are both evaluated on sets of human and dog images.